if1live/VRTK/Assets/VRTK/Documentation/API.md

  * Returns
    * _none_

-The ProcessUpdate method runs in every Update on the Interactable Object whilst it is being grabbed by a secondary controller.
+The ProcessUpdate method runs in every Update on the Interactable Object whilst it is being grabbed by a secondary Interact Grab.

 #### ProcessFixedUpdate/0